-The following schedule is a condensed statement of Changes in Net Position as of fiscal year ending June 30, 2013, as compared to the prior year.
+The following schedule is a condensed statement of Changes in Net Position as of fiscal year ending June 30, 2016, as compared to the prior year.
+In FY16 the District issued grants with funds that had been accumulated from prior fiscal years resulting in a negative change in net position.